 Storm Drain Stencil

-You can help to prevent strom drain pollution in the City of San Diego through storm drain stenciling.
+You can help to prevent storm drain pollution in the City of San Diego through storm drain stenciling.
 By marking the drains with a pollution prevention message, you are educating the public that no oil, soap, or debris should go down the drains.

 Why is this program important?